cbrueffer/cbrueffer.github.io/content/home/consulting.md

 #### Areas I can help you with include, but are not limited to

+- Genomics, Transcriptomics, and other Omics analyses
-- Omics and clinical data analysis
+- Clinical data analysis
 - Cancer/oncology-related applications, such as liquid biopsy
 - Computational pipeline/workflow development
 - Data processing, cleaning, integration, and visualization